 The appointment to the WBG Sanctions Board shall be up to a single, non-renewable term of up to six (6) years.
-WBG Sanctions Board Members are expected to serve on an as-needed basis during this period, as required by the WBG Sanctions Board's workload.
-The WBG Sanctions Board is normally convened twice annually in spring and fall of each year with approximately 10 days per year in Washington, DC; with total days of service approximately 18-20 days per year in recent years.
-The appointment shall terminate at the end of the term but WBG Sanctions Board Members may be requested to hold office until their replacement has been appointed.
+The WBG Sanctions Board Members are expected to serve on an as-needed basis during this period, as required by the WBG Sanctions Board's workload.
+The WBG Sanctions Board is normally convened twice annually in spring and fall of each year with approximately 10 days per year in Washington, D.C.; with total days of service approximately 18-20 days per year in recent years.
+The appointment shall terminate at the end of the term but the WBG Sanctions Board Members may be requested to hold office until their replacement has been appointed.

-As indicated above, during and after the end of their mandates, WBG Sanctions Board Members must accept and be subject to the Code of Conduct for Members of the Sanctions Board, including future time-bound limitations on services for individuals and entities that were Respondents during the Member's tenure.
+As indicated above, during and after the end of their mandates, the WBG Sanctions Board Members must accept and be subject to the Code of Conduct for Members of the Sanctions Board, including future timebound limitations on services for individuals and entities that were Respondents during the Member's tenure.
 Note: Candidates will be subject to a conflicts-of-interest check prior to appointment and be required to disclose any circumstance which may give rise to reasonable doubts as to their impartiality or independence.

-TO APPLY: Interested candidates who meet the selection criteria are invited to submit their applications to SBapplications@worldbank.org by April 29, 2020.
+TO APPLY: Interested candidates who meet the selection criteria are invited to submit their applications to SBapplications@worldbank.org by April 12, 2021.
+All applications will be treated in the strictest confidence.